 By integrating Dynamic Ads into Marketplace, Facebook offers an additional point of contact for advertisers of the social network.
 In addition, the arrival of brands and distributors within Marketplace could also clean the space and make it more attractive.

 Finally, choose how you want to import your data feed.
-If your product catalog only changes occasionally, opt for manual mode.
+If your product catalogue only changes occasionally, opt for manual mode.
 Conversely, if you perform regular updates, it will be better to schedule it to be automatic.
 Remember that Lengow can help you in the creation and the update of these feeds.